-Analytics Comparison – Most Popular Web Analytics Tools in 2021
+Web Analytics Comparison: Most Popular Web Analytics Tools

-To ensure that your website is as successful as possible, you'll need to understand who your visitors are, how they found your page, what sort of content appeals to them, and how often they visit your site.
-Still, data alone isn't everything: To get the most out of your site's metrics, you'll want to view them in a meaningful and comprehensible manner.
+In order for your website to be as successful as possible, you'll need information about your visitors.
+Who are they?
+How did they find your page?
+And what sort of content are they interested in?
+To get the most out of your site's metrics, you'll want to view them in a meaningful and organized way.

-We assessed the 5 million most visited websites in the world, checking which web analytics tools they use.
-Below, we've listed the six most popular, letting you know what each has to offer.
+We assessed the 5 million most visited websites in the world and checked which web analytics tools they use.
+Below, we've listed the six most popular and discuss what each has to offer.

 Google Analytics

-The undisputed number one in analytic solutions is Google Analytics ⇱.
-This shouldn't come as much of a surprise: After all, who can better help to optimize your website than the company many look to as the bar when it comes to measuring digital popularity and the like?
+The undisputed number one in analytic solutions is Google Analytics.
+This shouldn't come as much of a surprise: After all, who can better help to optimize your website than the company many associate with the Internet itself?

-Google Analytics is free and easy to configure.
-Most people already have the Google account needed to get the tool, and if not, setting one up takes little more than a few clicks.
+Google Analytics is free and easy to set up.
+Most people already have the Google account needed to get the tool, and if not, creating one takes little more than a few clicks.
 After that, you'll only have to insert a few lines of code into your website, and that's it.
 Dedicated plug-ins are offered for most content management systems (CMSs), like WordPress.

 Google Analytics is by far the most-used analytics solution.

-Compounding its ease of use is, of course, the wealth of information that Google Analytics provides.
-This includes not only the number of page views and visits but also insight into your site's visitors.
-This allows you to determine who is visiting your site, where they come from, and how often they've visited in the past.
+Compounding its ease of use is, of course, the wealth of information that Google Analytics serves up.
+You won't just be able to see page views and visits but also information about your visitors.
+With this, you can determine who is visiting your site, where they come from, and how often they've visited in the past.

-The tool does have some drawbacks though: Owing to the sheer amount of data, it can be difficult to keep a clear overview of your site.
-Beyond that, you'll need to use cookies and collect plenty of personal data from your visitors.
-As a result, many have criticized Google for its privacy practices.
+The tool does have some drawbacks though: Owing to the sheer amount of data it collects, keeping a clear overview of your site can be challenging.
+Beyond that, you'll need to use cookies and gather plenty of personal data from your visitors.
+For these reasons, many privacy advocates have criticized Google.

 Essentially free